TABLE OF CONTENTS

 Dog

-- It is formed by three segments and is short wide and quadrangular
+- The sacrum of the dog is formed by three segments and is short, wide, and quadrangular.

 - The pelvic face is deeply concave and presents two ventral sacral foramina.

-- Wings are prismatic and very high.
-Their lateral faces are extensive, face almost directly inward and bear an auricular surface on the lower part.
+- The wings are prismatic and very high.
+Their lateral faces are extensive, face almost directly inward, and bear an auricular surface on the lower part.

 Rabbit

-- It is a single bone in the adult animal formed by the fusion of four vertebra.
+- The sacrum of the rabbit is a single bone in the adult animal, formed by the fusion of four vertebrae.

 - The articulation with the pelvic girdle is primarily on the transverse process of the first sacral vertebra.